Planting a swim pond - the key to success is the balance between the plants and the water.

 - Leave space to see through the plants to the water beyond.

-Best plants for a swimming pond:
+How to choose the best plants for a natural swimming pond:

 We have created a specific Scheme to help you: